JL72005/PIT-UN-Project4/README.md

   • A derived Flood Impact Score for each event.
   • Visual analytics: tag frequency plots, spatial heatmaps, co-occurrence networks.
   • A replicable method to use LLMs for extracting disaster intelligence from text.

+## Acknowledgment
+PIT-UN contributed funding for this work.
+PIT-UN is a project of the New Venture Fund (NVF), a 501(c)(3) public charity that supports innovative and effective public interest projects.